Getting tested for COVID-19

 How to know if you should get tested and where you can go.

-Visit an assessment centre to get tested for COVID-19.
-You can also take a self-assessment to help you decide if you need a test.
+You can take a self-assessment to help you decide if you need to get tested.

 Install the COVID Alert app

 The COVID Alert app will alert you if you've been near anyone who has tested positive for COVID-19.
 Download and use the free COVID Alert app.